fathert0rque/resume/Resume.md

 # **Chris Barless**

-14+ years of experience developing web applications, specializing in React, TypeScript, Node.js
+14+ years of leading teams to deliver great web experiences, insatiable curiosity, and generally just kind of hacking on stuff

 ## Work Experience